zold-io/zold/README.md

-You can try the [web wallet][wts], but the best way to use Zold is through the command line tool, which has all the features and should remind you Git, if you are a programmer.
+You can try the [web wallet][wts], but the best way to use Zold is through the command line tool, which has all the features and should remind you of Git, if you are a programmer.

 First, install [Ruby 2.3+][ruby], [Rubygems][rubygems], and the [gem][zold-gem].
 Here is [how][install].